 If you use your holiday home in France regularly (e.g. you inhabit it for at least six months of the year), it might be worth considering signing up for a contract-free Internet plan (or even a package Internet + mobile phone + television offer) with a provider.
-Call our English-speaking customer service 09 77 55 72 27 (Monday - Friday, 9:30 am - 7:30 pm) to help you find the Internet plan that best meets your needs.
+Call our English-speaking customer service at 09 77 55 72 27 (Monday - Friday, 9:30 am - 7:30 pm), or get a free callback from us to help you find the Internet plan that best meets your needs.

 Internet by Satellite

-If your holiday home in France is in a remote location where broadband is limited and you require a high speed connection, it may be worthwhile to look into Internet by satellite.
+If your holiday home in France is in a remote location where broadband is limited and you require a high speed connection, it may be worthwhile to look into Internet by satellite, offered by Europasat or Nordnet for instance.
 Some satellite providers offer satellite plans without a contract, which allows you avoid paying for Internet access when you don't use it.
 However, be prepared for a fairly considerable up-front investment for the appropriate equipment: a satellite kit - which includes at minimum a satellite plate, a receiver, a modem, and a means of attachement to a wall - can cost anywhere from €100 to €400.
 Find out more about satellite Internet in France in our guide.